Trail Through Time

 In the Trail Through Time, the Park District restored an old farm field and created an ecosystem, with a restored prairie and two wetlands that are home to mammals, birds and insects.
 As the site matures, the variety of species continues to increase.
 Highlighting the native landscapes are five main components: a classic council ring, a boardwalk over the wetland, a Native American hunting camp, the foundation of a sod school house and a discovery garden in a formal setting.
 Each site has educational signs and suggested activities, in addition to providing space for spontaneous play.

-Visitors can enjoy the Trail through active or passive experiences, including self-directed interpretation and programming guided by a naturalist.
+Visitors can enjoy the Trail through active or passive experiences, including self-directed interpretation.
 Children can race through tall grasses and study insects.
 They develop a deeper understanding of the environment as they learn how pioneers relied on natural resources―building houses out of sod, using plants for cooking and making toys.
 Guests can sit on the boardwalk and enjoy birds, plants and vistas rarely found in a suburban village.
 Photographers and painters can record the seasons through their art.

 By restoring the land, providing a home for wildlife, offering a variety of experiences and illustrating life on the prairie, the Trail Through Time encourages exploration of the natural world.
 Children and adults who visit the Trail Through Time can understand the spirit of the pioneers, the value of prairie, wetlands and open space and the need for balance in the environment.
 The Park District has transformed an old field into a rich marshland habitat where learning can take place every day, with nature as the teacher.